quentinjcm/portfolio/cv/index.md

 ## Education
 **2014-2017**
-: BA Hons in Computer Visualisation and Animation (1st) - Bournemouth University, Bournemouth
+: BA Hons in Computer Visualisation and Animation (1st) - Bournemouth University, Bournemouth : A broad course where I was required to work on projects ranging from character design to C++ software development and mathematics.

 **2012-2014**
 : British A-Levels, Christs Hospital, Horsham